nhanus/snapraid-btrfs-runner/README.md

-This script is based on the [Chronial/snapraid-runner](https://github.com/Chronial/snapraid-runner) project and runs [snapraid-btrfs](https://github.com/automorphism88/snapraid-btrfs), sending its output to the console, a log file and via email.
+This script is based on the [Chronial/snapraid-runner](https://github.com/Chronial/snapraid-runner) project and runs [snapraid-btrfs](https://github.com/automorphism88/snapraid-btrfs), sending its output to the console, a log file, via email and (healthchecks.io)[https://healthchecks.io].
 All this is configurable.

 It can be run manually, but its main purpose is to be run via cronjob or systemd unit.